-The Board of Governors is the University's governing body and is responsible for exercising the powers of the University as defined in the Instrument and Articles of Government, the Education Reform Act 1988, and the Further and Higher Education Act 1992.
+The Board of Governors is the University's governing body and is responsible for exercising the powers of the University as defined in the Instrument and Articles of Government, the Education Reform Act 1988, the Further and Higher Education Act 1992 and the Higher Education and Research Act 2017.
 The Board of Governors has a number of standing committees to oversee particular areas of business.

 The Academic Board is the University's principal academic authority.
 Subject to the responsibilities of the Board of Governors and the Vice Chancellor, the Academic Board has oversight of quality assurance and enhancement; learning, teaching, and assessment; and research and scholarly activity.
 The Academic Board has a number of standing committees to oversee particular areas of business.
-Faculty Boards are responsible to the Academic Board for overseeing academic activities in each faculty.
+School Academic Committees are responsible to the Academic Board for overseeing academic activities in each school.

-Discount on postgraduate study available to our graduates
+We offer a 10% discount on postgraduate study fees to our alumni

-Terms and Conditions apply.
-See our Postgraduate Study pages for more information.
+Terms and conditions apply.
+See our Financing Your Studies page for more information.

-Our libraries are open 24 hours a day, seven days a week, every day of the year
+Our Library is open 24 hours a day, seven days a week, every day of the year

-Percentage of our students who go into work or further study within six months of graduating
+The percentage of all our graduates in work or further study six months after graduating

 The number of different research strands submitted to the Research Excellence Framework (REF) 2014